 How to Get Dual Citizenship in the U.S.

-Generally speaking, there is only one way to get dual citizenship: by getting U.S. citizenship and holding citizenship in a different country.
-However, we can separate this out into two different processes that may result in dual citizenship.
+Generally speaking, there is only one way to apply and get dual citizenship in the United States: by getting U.S. citizenship while holding citizenship in a different country.
+This is done in two different ways, birthright citizenship, and naturalization.

-Benefits of dual citizenship
+Benefits of Dual Citizenship

-The benefits of dual citizenship vary depending on the countries that are claimed.
+People apply for dual citizenship because they know it comes with advantages.
+But the benefits of dual citizenship vary depending on the countries that are claimed.
 U.S. citizens are given the following rights:

 - The right to hold a U.S. passport and leave and enter the country at will

-- The right to live and work in the U.S.
+- The right to live and work in the U.S. without restrictions

 - The right to vote in federal elections and hold public office